cr27/Neurological-Mindfile/README.md

 # NeurogenomeMindByte
- The genome mind byte below is a Cerebral Cortex Neurogenome.
-This genome serves as a reference genome for the neurotranscriptome, neurometabolome and neuroproteome mind bytes.
+ The genome mind byte below is a cerebral cortex Neurogenome and 23&Me SNP Data.
+The cerebral cortex genome serves as a reference genome for the neurotranscriptome, neurometabolome and neuroproteome mind bytes.
+The SNP Data houses information about genetic traits related to a tested individual.
+The Database currently only hosts the reference genome.

 ![image](https://user-images.githubusercontent.com/15940127/58767159-54474680-853c-11e9-961e-fdd42f526111.png)